Sunil Dutt: Shift to character roles, hiatus and final works (1980–2003)

 Dutt began the new decade with an important supporting role in Ramesh Sippy's mega-budget action crime drama Shaan (1980).
 The film received positive reviews from critics, but ended up as a moderately successful venture due to its high costs.
 In 1981, he launched his son Sanjay Dutt's career with Rocky, which became a hit at the box office.
 Shortly before the film's release, his wife Nargis died of pancreatic cancer.
 Dutt founded the Nargis Dutt Foundation in her memory for the care of cancer patients.
 In 1982, he appeared alongside Dharmendra and Jeetendra in Rajkumar Kohli's action thriller Badle Ki Aag, which was a box office success.
 The following year, he directed, produced and starred in the drama film Dard Ka Rishta, alongside Ashok Kumar, Reena Roy, Smita Patil and Khushbu Sundar.
 Dard Ka Rishta received positive reviews from critics and was a hit at the box office.
-Dutt experienced a minor setback between 1984 and 1985 with only one successful film Raaj Tilak while others such as Laila, Yaadon Ki Zanjeer and Faasle failed both critically and commercially.
-This changed in 1986 with the hit films Kala Dhanda Goray Log (1986) and Watan Ke Rakhwale (1987).
+This was followed by a setback, with only Raaj Tilak performing well commercially, while the other films such as Laila, Yaadon Ki Zanjeer and Faasle failed both critically and commercially.
+This changed in the late-1980s with the hit films Kala Dhanda Goray Log (1986) and Watan Ke Rakhwale (1987).